-3.5 Optional Intel® SAS RAID Module
+3.5 Optional Intel®SAS RAID Module

-The Intel® Server Board S1200BTL provides a SAS Mezzanine slot (J2H1) for the installation of an optional Intel® SAS RAID Module.
+The Intel® Server Board S1200BTL/S1200BTLRM provides a SAS Mezzanine slot (J2H1) for the installation of an optional Intel® SAS RAID Module.
 Once the optional Intel® SAS Entry RAID Module is detected, the x4 PCI Express links from the chipset to the SAS Mezzanine slot.
-Three modules are supported in this platform: AXXRMS2AF040, AXXRMS2LL040 and AXX4SASMOD.
+Three modules are supported in these two platforms: AXXRMS2AF040, AXXRMS2LL040, and AXX4SASMOD.